appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/disable-signup.md

 Disabling the sign-up function eliminates the risk of unauthorized user registrations and enforces the use of authenticated accounts through SSO integration.

 :::caution
-Please be aware that in order to disable or enable the signup button again, you must **`reset`** your application data.
+Please be aware that in order to disable or enable the sign-up button again, you must **`reset`** your application data.
 :::

 To do that, can you follow the steps below: